What Type of Refrigerators Are Best for Your Kitchen?

 Panel-Ready

-Panel-ready refrigerators offer the ability to put your own panel in lieu of a conventional door.
+Panel-ready refrigerators can put your panel instead of a conventional door.

 This means you can have the door match the rest of your kitchen cabinetry, giving your whole kitchen a seamless look.